openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 13. Import / Export

 == Changelog ==
+= 4.2.8 =
+Release Date: 25th May 2023
+* Replaced the option "Avoid parsing protected tags" with "Exclude HTML tags from parsing"

+= 4.2.7 =
+Release Date: 17th May 2023
+* Fixed the plugin not highlighting terms on the Astra theme

+= 4.2.6 =
+Release Date: 11th May 2023
+* Fixed the conflict between the plugin and the Easy Table of Contents

+= 4.2.5 =
+Release Date: 27th April 2023
+* Added option to fix the endless loop error on the Glossary Index page

+= 4.2.4 =
+Release Date: 21nd April 2023
+* Fixed issues with the Glossary Index when the alphabetic index is missing
+* Removed the legacy set_timeout code from the main file

+= 4.2.3 =
+Release Date: 22nd March 2023
+* Update package info

+= 4.2.2 =
+Release Date: 15th March 2023
+* Bug: Small bugfixes
+* Improvement: Improved the performance of the Glossary Index, rewritten the caching system to speed up the sorting

+= 4.2.0 =
+Release Date: 25th Feb 2023
+* (ONLY IN Ecommerce version!)
+New Feature: ChatGPT integration
+* Improvement: Changed the way synonyms/variants/abbreviations are working internally
+* Improvement: Performance related code tweaks (for Glossary Index mostly)
+* Improvement: Editlink in toolitp now opens in the new tab
+* Bug: Fixed the bug that stopped the synonyms from being parsed in correct order
+* Bug: Fixed the bug that caused synonyms to appear in the wrong letter (same as the base term)
+* Bug: Fixed the warning about the "forceHighlight" variable not being defined
+* Bug: Fixed the bug with the underline styles of the parsed terms
+* Bug: Fixed some deprecated warnings for PHP 8.2

 = 4.1.6 =
 Release Date: 29th Dec 2022
 * Bug: Fixed the warning about the "forceHighlight" variable not being defined